ppy/osu-wiki/news/2018-05-26-beatmap-spotlights-april-2018.md

 date: 2018-05-26 12:00:00 +0000
 ---

-Bringing awesome maps for every game mode, and a shiny new medal for the collector hiding deep inside you, The April Spotlights are now available!
+Bringing awesome maps for every game mode and a shiny new medal for the collector hiding deep inside you, the April Spotlights are now available!

 ![](/wiki/shared/news/2018-05-26-beatmap-spotlights-april-2018/spotlight-header.jpg)